Bolillo-Kremer/PiAPI/README.md

 ## How to use
 #### Installing PiAPI on your Raspberry Pi
-In your raspberry pi terminal, simply run the install script for the API version that you want!

-(NOTE) Some pi's may have trouble downloading the Node API.
-If you are unsure if Node.js is compatible with your pi, choose the Python API.

 Most operating systems for the raspberry pi come with [cURL](https://curl.haxx.se/) already installed, but if it isn't you can install it with this command.